Rule 15 - Crossing Situation

 Another key point is that the vessels must both be power-driven vessels.
 If they are not, other rules (namely rule 18) will govern the situation.
 Also remember that risk of collision must exist for this rule to be in effect.
-Finally, note the international only provision regarding power-driven vessels on rivers – similar to Narrow Channels, but more explicit.
+Finally, note the inland only provision regarding power-driven vessels on rivers – similar to Narrow Channels, but more explicit.

 Test Strategy: There are about 20 questions in the database for this Rule specifically, but many other questions use crossing situations as an element of the question.
 For example, shapes, lights, sounds and other signals are often included in crossing situation questions.